downingkeys/downingkeys/README.md

 Hey there 👋🏻

-My name is Tim.
+My name is Tim Downing.
 I'm an entry level software engineer coming from the world of music.

 ## Background